Multisystem Inflammatory Syndrome in Children (MIS-C)

 English

-Audrey Dionne is a Pediatrics provider in Boston, Massachusetts.
+Audrey Dionne is a Pediatrics provider practicing medicine in Boston, Massachusetts.
 Dr. Dionne is rated as an Elite provider by MediFind in the treatment of Multisystem Inflammatory Syndrome in Children (MIS-C).
-Her top areas of expertise are Multisystem Inflammatory Syndrome in Children (MIS-C), Kawasaki Disease, Coronary Artery Aneurysm, Cardiac Ablation, and Heart Bypass Surgery.
+She is also highly rated in 35 other conditions, according to our data.
+Her clinical expertise encompasses Multisystem Inflammatory Syndrome in Children (MIS-C), Kawasaki Disease, Coronary Artery Aneurysm, Cardiac Ablation, and Heart Bypass Surgery.

 What are the latest Multisystem Inflammatory Syndrome in Children (MIS-C) Clinical Trials?